Updated on

 To connect your SQL database, follow these steps:

-I. Click on the house icon at the top of your application to return to your dashboard.
+I. Click on the home button at the top of your application to return to your dashboard.

 II.
 Navigate to the data sources tab and select “Connect data source.”